What to Do After a Car Accident in Virginia

 - A list of contact numbers for law enforcement agencies

 - A flashlight to assess damage at night

 - A set of cones, warning triangles or flares to warn other drivers if you cannot move your vehicle quickly off the road

-If you have been involved in a car accident, please contact an attorney at Kalfus & Nachman today using the form at the bottom of this page or calling (800) 361-0430 to schedule your free initial consultation.
+If you have been involved in a car accident, please contact a car accident attorney in Norfolk at Kalfus & Nachman PC today by calling Kalfus & Nachman PC to schedule your free initial consultation.
 Our firm serves clients in the Norfolk, Hampton, Newport News, Portsmouth, Roanoke, and Virginia Beach, Virginia areas.